Use Google Earth Engine (GEE) with SEPAL#

 Note

-You will see a message requesting your permission to authorize SEPAL’s access to your Google Drive, as well as your Assets and Home folders to export recipes and module results.
+You will see a message requesting your permission to authorize SEPAL’s access to your Google Drive, as well as your Assets folder and Home folder to export recipes and module results.

 Disconnection#

-1. Return to the user interface and select Google account.
+1. Open User details and select Google account.
 You should see the following window:

 1. Select Disconnect your Google account.